Phala-Network/phala-docs/agent-wars/agent-war-tokenomics.md

 ### Popular X account

 X accounts with more than 100k followers are considered as popular.
-A three-day on-chain auction will be launched automatically when you first try to create an agent for it.
+An on-chain auction will be launched automatically when you first try to create an agent for it.

 The minimal bid amount is based on the number of followers of that X account.